cloudposse/terraform-aws-components/modules/kms/README.md

 # Component: `kms`

-This component is responsible for creating an kms Key.
+This component is responsible for provisioning a KMS Key.

 ## Usage